Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 - Website and SEO

-- Content marketing.
+- Content marketing

-2. Jot down ideas based on market research
+2. Jot down ideas based on research

 Next up, write down ideas you got while building your ideal client avatar.
 What are the pain points and challenges your dream clients are facing?
 What goals are they hoping to achieve?
 Write these points down as ideas.